Subscribe to a webhook topic

 Anchor to Tutorial Complete!Tutorial Complete!

 Congratulations!
-You subscribed your app to a webhook topic using Remix, Google PubSub, and Shopify webhooks.
+You subscribed your app to a webhook topic using React Router, Google PubSub, and Shopify webhooks.
 Keep the momentum going with these related tutorials and resources.

 Anchor to Next stepsNext steps

-Follow our guide to deploy your Remix app to a testing or production environment.
+Follow our guide to deploy your React Router app to a testing or production environment.

 Explore the Webhooks reference to learn about the full list of topics Shopify has, required access and approval scopes, and sample payloads.